-To implement zero carbon development, the following measures should be considered as part of the design: (MM72)
+To implement zero carbon development, the following measures should be considered as part of the design:

-- 1. Reduce water consumption, through the use of low water volume fittings and grey water systems; - 2.
-Orientation to maximise solar gain; - 3.
-High levels of insulation and energy conservation, adequate provision for separation and storage of waste for recycling; and - 4.
-Use of materials from sustainable sources in new development.
+1. Reduce water consumption, through the use of low water volume fittings and grey water systems;

+2. Orientation to maximise solar gain;

+3. High levels of insulation and energy conservation, adequate provision for separation and storage of waste for recycling; and

+4. Use of materials from sustainable sources in new development.

 All non-residential development up to 1,000 square metres (net) will be expected to have a BREEAM Very Good rating; and non-residential development greater than 1,000 square metres (net) will be expected to have a BREEAM Excellent rating.
-A statement will be required to detail how the BREEAM and Code for Sustainable Homes standards will be addressed or conversely, if it is considered to be unviable, evidenced through an independent economic viability assessment.
-(MM72) A statement will be required to detail how the BREEAM and Zero Carbon Standard will be addressed.
-If these are considered to be unviable to achieve, evidence must be provided through an independent viability assessment (MM72)
+A statement will be required to detail how the BREEAM and Zero Carbon Standard will be addressed.
+If these are considered to be unviable to achieve, evidence must be provided through an independent viability assessment.